gprielipp2026/ic312/proj2/README.txt

 Trying to optimize my code to make it more efficient.

 Explain what you did for the bonus (if anything):
+I improved how my TopK heap worked.
+I made a TreeMap using a Red-Black tree, but I struggled with the rules for fixing violations and resulted in looking up the Java source code and only translating the "fixAfterInsertion"

 What part or aspect of this project was the most tedious or